strexx/Ultimate-Frisbee-App/README.md

 ## Used techniques from courses in minor

 Things I've done to contribute to this project can be found at https://github.com/strexx/Ultimate-Frisbee-App/commits?author=strexx.
 Besides these commits I also contributed to a lot of commits done by Melvin and Senny.
+Below you see an overview with detailed descriptions of what I've done for each course in this project covered in the minor.

 ### CSS to the rescue